ighour/my-next-adventure/README.md

 ## TODO

+- [ ] Change revealed and completed to dates

 - [ ] User creation: by platform invite link

 - [ ] User creation: by adventure invite link